Visit Point Ellice House and Gardens

 Children (6 and under): FREE

-Admission includes entrance to the house and grounds, including the audio tour of the house.
+Admission includes entrance to the house and grounds, including the tour of the house if a volunteer is on site.

-Full Plate includes soup, quiche, sandwiches, baked goods, trifle and fruit.
+Full Plate includes soup, quiche, sandwiches, baked goods, and fruit.

 Children's/ Mini Tea: $13.00 +GST